-Notes: The figure shows the estimated effects of online instruction on a standardized index for overall course evaluations and specific dimensions of the index.
-The specific outcomes are measured with the following questions in the endline survey: (1) "How much did you like [course name]?"
-(2) "The lectures were clearly structured and easy to follow;" (3) "The lectures helped me to better understand the course content;" (4) and "Regarding the course, it was easy to contact other students when necessary;" (5) "The professor regularly encouraged students to actively participate in the lecture;" and (6) "The professor has been responsive to student questions."
+Notes: The figure shows the estimated effects of online instruction on a normalized index for overall course evaluations and specific dimensions of the index.
+The specific outcomes are measured with the following questions in the endline survey: (1) "How much did you like [course name]?," (2) "The lectures were clearly structured and easy to follow," (3) "The lectures helped me to better understand the course content," (4) "Regarding the course, it was easy to contact other students when necessary," (5) "The professor regularly encouraged students to actively participate in the lecture," and (6) "The professor has been responsive to student questions."
 Students answer all these questions on a 10-point Likert scale, with higher values indicating a higher degree of enjoyment or agreement.
-For each outcome, we use a model including two interaction terms "%Online × Female" and "%Online × Male" to estimate the impact of online instruction on men and women.
+For each outcome, we use a model including two interaction terms "%Online \times Female" and "%Online \times Male" to estimate the impact of online instruction on men and women.
 We then test the difference between the two interaction terms and report the p-value.
-Each regression controls for student fixed effects and course fixed effects and cluster standard errors at the student level.
+All dependent variables are standardized across the whole sample to have a mean of 0 and a SD of 1.
+Each regression controls for student fixed effects and course fixed effects and clusters standard errors at the student level.
 Error bars indicate 90% and 95% confidence intervals.